Rise 2021 Festival of Contemporary Dance and Performance

 At Dance North, we think that watching dance changes and enriches you.
 We’re proud that we’re able to bring the most interesting artists from across the globe to just down the road.
 We’re proud that we get to showcase contemporary dance and performance made in the north of Scotland.
 And now we’re proud to bring those performances back, live – as RISE 2021.

-It’s going to be a bit different this year.
+It’s a bit different this year.
 Usually, we host a busy programme of performances across a single weekend, but this time we’re staging indoor and outdoor performances across several months, in Findhorn and across Moray.

 Every show will be staged in accordance with Scottish Government guidelines and with your safety in mind.
-Prices will be kept low with most shows costing £10 or £6 for concessions, and some performances will have the option to Pay What You Can.
+Prices will be kept low with most shows costing £10 or £6 for concessions, and some performances will be free or will have the option to Pay What You Can.
 If you decide you don’t feel confident about coming along, we’ll make refunds simple and straightforward for you.

 ‘It’s my pleasure to invite you to Rise 2021; a rich, jam-packed festival which this year, uniquely, for the first time, will stretch over several months.
 The artists we’ve invited are exceptional.
 This programme promises to be sometimes tender, sometimes provocative, often funny and always engrossing.
 Join us and wend your way through performances that explore themes of the public and private self, emotional vulnerability, a sense of place and a sense of belonging.’